Marcelo Nicola: Coaching career

 In 2012, Nicola started his coach career as assistant coach in Liga ACB team UCAM Murcia.
 In 2014, after the sacking of Óscar Quintana, he was named the head coach of the team.

 In February 2015, he became the head coach of Lietuvos rytas Vilnius team (Lithuania) after Virginijus Šeškus release.
-On November 16, 2015, it was announced that Nicola was fired from Lietuvos rytas Vilnius due to poor results.
+On 16 November 2015 it was announced that Nicola was fired from Lietuvos rytas Vilnius due to poor results.

 In the beginning of 2016–17 season he joined his former coach Simone Pianigiani at the Israeli club Hapoel Jerusalem.

-On 8 September 2017, Nicola came back to Baskonia, where he played six years, for being the coordinator of the youth teams of the club.
+On 8 September 2017 Nicola came back to Baskonia, where he played six years, for being the coordinator of the youth teams of the club.

+On 2 June 2024 he signed with Scafati Basket of the Lega Basket Serie A (LBA).